Battle of Gura: Battle

 On March 7, the Egyptians that left the fort were attacked by the Ethiopians and surrounded.
 Most of the Ethiopians were armed with firearms, and although they had only one field-gun, it is said to have had no effect in deciding the action.
-The accounts of the American officers are silent on the point; but it is said that Rateb Pasha allowed his views to be overruled by Loring Pasha, who insisted on the ramps of the trenches which had been erected being razed, so that the artillery could have a clear zone of fire.
+The accounts of the American officers are silent on the point; but it is said that Muhammad Rateb Pasha allowed his views to be overruled by Loring Pasha, who insisted on the ramps of the trenches which had been erected being razed, so that the artillery could have a clear zone of fire.

-The gunners and infantry were enfiladed by the Ethiopians from higher ground, and the slaughter was so great that several regiments became completely demoralized.
-Those officers who attempted to rally their men and the survivors, were accused generally of joining in the panic, and of cowardice in the field.
-The Egyptian troops and officers were called upon to fight under conditions hitherto unknown to them, and without the benefit of tried and skilled leaders.
-The result was inevitable.
-Soon the whole Egyptian brigade retreated in complete panic.
-In this stampede, many of the Egyptian infantry who were falling into ravines or slowed down by the thorny acacias were slaughtered in great numbers as they fled back to Gura fort.
+The Egyptian troops had no time to prepare or coordinate a defense, and the battle turned into a disorderly escape of the Egyptian troops from the attacking Ethiopians which devastated the brigade.
 According to Lockett out of the 5,000 Egyptians that sortied out only a few hundred managed to return to the fort.

-William Wing Loring describes the battle in his memoirs;

 Uthman Rifqi and his garrison of 5,500 men viewed the entire engagement from their fort at Khaya Khor but decided not to join the battle.

-The Ethiopians followed up their success, and closely invested Fort Gura, which they attacked in force on the 8th and 9th of March.
-On March 10, Rashid Pasha and Osman Bey Neghib led an attack on the Ethiopians which was repulsed with loss, and both officers were killed while leading their men.
+The Ethiopians followed up their success, and launched a large scale attack on the two forts on the 8th and 9 March, but was repelled with heavy losses on both sides.
 The Ethiopians then withdrew to loot the dead and collect the rifles which the Egyptian troops had abandoned.
 Most of the artillery was lost, as well as considerable quantities of rifle ammunition.